-Mr. Neve is an audit committee financial expert within the meaning of the SEC rules and brings to the Company his knowledge of public accounting, corporate reporting, and risk management.
-His financial background includes experience as an executive of a publicly traded company.
+Mr. Neve is an audit committee financial expert within the meaning of the SEC rules.
+He brings to the Company his knowledge of public accounting, corporate reporting, and risk management.
+His financial background includes experience as an executive of a publicly traded company and experience as a director and audit committee chair for publicly traded and privately held corporations.

-Bethany M. Owen

-Age: 53 Director Since: 2019
+Bethany M. Owen Age: 54 Director Since: 2019

-Ms. Owen was elected ALLETE's President on January 31, 2019.
+Ms. Owen has served as CEO of ALLETE since February 3, 2020.
+She was previously elected President on January 31, 2019.
 Since joining the Company as an attorney in 2002, Ms. Owen has served in various capacities.
 In 2010, Ms. Owen was appointed President of Superior Water, Light and Power Company, a wholly owned subsidiary of ALLETE, a position she held for more than six years.
 In that role, Ms. Owen led the development of the company's growth strategy, operational improvements of electric, water, and gas infrastructure, including a multi-million dollar investment in new infrastructure to improve safety and reliability, and other measures to enhance service to customers.
 In 2012, Ms. Owen was also named a Vice President of Minnesota Power, an operating division of ALLETE, and on June 23, 2014, she also became Vice President-ALLETE Information Technology Solutions.
-Most recently before becoming President in January 2019, Ms. Owen served as ALLETE Senior Vice President, Chief Legal and Administrative Officer, and Secretary.
+Before becoming ALLETE President in January 2019, Ms. Owen served as ALLETE Senior Vice President, Chief Legal and Administrative Officer, and Secretary.
 She was appointed to this role, on November 26, 2016, and in it she had overall responsibility for the Company's legal, information and operations technology strategy, cyber security, and human resources departments, while working closely with the Board on governance matters.